henri500/Python-Discord-bot/README.md

-*The link to the main project repository is https://github.coventry.ac.uk/demanouh/CHATBOT* https://guides.github.com/features/mastering-markdown/
+*The link to the main project repository  with all the code is fond at https://github.coventry.ac.uk/demanouh/CHATBOT* https://guides.github.com/features/mastering-markdown/